echo2echo/Perl-Web-Images/README.md

 $ cpanm CGI

-Place your images (jpgs used with this script) in a local directory on your server that has public http access such as /var/www/YourSite.net/public_html/YourDirectory
+Place your images (jpg, jpeg and png can be used with this script) in a local directory on your server that has public http access such as /var/www/YourSite.net/public_html/YourDirectory

 You may have to change permissions on image files with something like..